A Pseudoline Counterexample to the Strong Dirac Conjecture

 \end{conj}

+In this paper, we show that the old and widely believed ``Strong Dirac" conjecture is false when generalized from arrangements of lines to arrangements of pseudolines.
+We give an explicit example of an infinite family of pseudoline arrangements $\mathcal{L}$ for which $r(L) \leq 4n/9$ for any $L \in \mathcal{L}$

 In 1961, Erd\H{o}s proposed a weaker version of the Strong Dirac conjecture \cite{Erd61}.
-It was proved independently in 1983 both by Beck\cite{Beck83} and by Szemer\'edi and Trotter\cite{ST83}, and holds for arrangements of pseudolines.
-An arrangement of pseudolines in the real projective plane is an arrangement of simple closed curves, any pair of which meet at a single crossing point. \begin{thm}[Weak Dirac] Let $L$ be an arrangement of $n$ pseudolines in $\mathbb{P}^2$ that do not all pass through a single point.
+It was proved independently in 1983 both by Beck\cite{Beck83} and by Szemer\'edi and Trotter\cite{ST83}, and holds for arrangements of pseudolines. \begin{thm}[Weak Dirac] Let $L$ be an arrangement of $n$ pseudolines in $\mathbb{P}^2$ that do not all pass through a single point.
 Then

 \end{thm}